chainer/chainer/docs/source/guides/functions.rst

 :func:`chainer.backends.cuda.elementwise` function memoizes the arguments and the current device, and if it is called with the same arguments for the same device, it reuses the previously uploaded kernel code.

 The above MulAdd code only works for float32 arrays.
-The :class:`~cupy.elementwise.ElementwiseKernel` also supports the type-variadic kernel definition.
+The :class:`~cupy.ElementwiseKernel` also supports the type-variadic kernel definition.
 In order to define variadic kernel functions, you can use *type placeholder* by placing a single character as type specifier:

 .. testcode::